dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/other/getting_started.md

 When first running the game, you control the direction the player moves and fires a missile by pushing the UP, DOWN, LEFT, or RIGHT keys.
 You may notice the player does not move by pushing a direction key.
 To start the player moving you push the 2 key, and to stop you press 1.

-You may change and customize the controls however you want.
-Below is a list of how programmed by default.
+You may change and [customize the controls](client_pygame/control.md) however you want.
+Below is a list of the default controls.

 *	`UP` changes the player's move direction and missile direction to up
 *	`DOWN` changes the player's move direction and missile direction to down